kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Kansas Department of Revenue's Tax Warrant List

 The KDOR maintains an online warrant list to notify the public of persons with considerable tax debts.
-The list shows the taxpayer's name and address, tax type, county, total amount due, and district court case number.
+The list shows the taxpayer's name, address, tax type, county, total amount due, and district court case number.

 How Long Do Warrants Last in Kansas?